tinymce/tinymce-docs/get-started-cloud/editor-plugin-version.md

 ---
 layout: default
-title: Specifying Editor and Plugin Versions
+title: Specify Editor & Plugin Versions
 description_short: Specifying Editor and Plugin Versions for Cloud Deployments
 description: Specifying Editor and Plugin Versions for Cloud Deployments
 keywords: tinymce cloud script textarea apiKey
 ---

-## Specifying the TinyMCE Editor Version Deployed from Cloud
+## Specifying the TinyMCE editor version deployed from Cloud

 When deploying the [TinyMCE editor via the Cloud]({{ site.baseurl }}/get-started-cloud/editor-and-features), you’re able to specify the editor version via the provided for URL.